Cycletouring the

 is

-not allowed on Motorways and trunkroads (with or
+not allowed on Motorways and trunk roads (with or

-is 30" (75cm), wider and you have to follow
+of a bicycle is 30" (75cm), wider and you have

-the rules for handcarts which are completely
+to follow the rules for handcarts which are

-forgotten by motorists, cylists and cops
+completely forgotten by motorists, cyclists and cops

 alike.
 Bicycles should be fitted with a bell,